Infinidat/slimfastq/README.md

 Install
 -------
 Compile via 'make', copy the executable "slimfastq" to any location.
-(If compilation fails, please let me know)
+(If the compilation fails, please let me know)

 License
 -------